gsa-tts-archived/handbook/pages/about-us/center-of-excellence/operations/training.md

 cspell: ignore recertification
 ---

-After onboarding, TTSC staff have various training obligations, some of which are mandatory.
-TTSC also encourages staff to seek out and take advantage of professional development opportunities each year.
+After onboarding, TTS staff have various training obligations, some of which are mandatory.
+TTS also encourages staff to seek out and take advantage of professional development opportunities each year.

 ## Mandatory training